Sunak says no new money for cost-of-living plans demanded by prime minister

 Chancellor Rishi Sunak made clear to ministers at a brainstorming session that there was no money available to fund schemes to help hard-pressed households.

-There were clashes around the table as policing minister Kit Malthouse called for tax cuts to offset the hurt from rising prices and business secretary Kwasi Kwarteng resisted demands from Jacob Rees-Mogg to scrap the levies that add £150 a year to the average energy bill.
+There were clashes around the table as policing minister Kit Malthouse called for tax cuts to offset the hurt from rising prices, and business secretary Kwasi Kwarteng resisted demands from Jacob Rees-Mogg to scrap the levies that add £150 a year to the average energy bill.

-With Conservatives taking a battering in the local election campaign over the impact of soaring inflation, Boris Johnson called on every minister to produce ideas to put money back in voters’ purses and wallets
+With Conservatives taking a battering in the local elections campaign over the impact of soaring inflation, Boris Johnson called on every minister to produce ideas to help put money back in voters’ purses and wallets.

-He was said to be particularly keen to cut the cost of childcare, where prices have risen by a third in the past decade, from around £102 in 2012 to £137 nowfor an average part-time weekly nursery place for a child under two.
+He was said to be particularly keen to cut the cost of childcare, where prices have risen by a third in the past decade from around £102 in 2012 to £137 now for an average part-time weekly nursery place for a child under two.

-Ideas pitched to the meeting are understood have included a proposal – first floated last autumn but so far not taken up – to increase the maximum number of children looked after by each carer in a nursery.
+Ideas pitched to the meeting are understood have included a proposal first floated last autumn, but so far not taken up, to increase the maximum number of children that can be looked after by each carer in a nursery.

-Meanwhile, transport secretary Grant Shapps is understood to have proposed increasing the delay between MOT roadworthiness tests from one to two years, effectively halving their cost.
+Meanwhile, transport secretary Grant Shapps is understood to have proposed increasing the length of time between MOT roadworthiness tests from one to two years, effectively halving their cost.

 Other ideas under consideration are a cut in tariffs on imports of food that cannot be grown in the UK, such as rice.

-The most promising will be selected for possible implementation at a meeting “in the next couple of weeks” chaired by the PM and attended by his deputy Dominic Raab, Mr Sunak and Chancellor of the Duchy of Lancaster Steve Barclay.
+The most promising ideas will be selected for possible implementation at a meeting “in the next couple of weeks”, to be chaired by the PM and attended by his deputy, Dominic Raab, Mr Sunak, and chancellor of the duchy of Lancaster Steve Barclay.

-But the mooted cost-of-living package will not be ready in time to feature in the 10 May Queen’s Speech on 10 May - when Mr Johnson will set out his legislative plans for the coming year.
+But the mooted cost-of-living package will not be ready in time to feature in the Queen’s speech on 10 May, when Mr Johnson will set out his legislative plans for the coming year.

-Speaking to cabinet, Mr Johnson accepted Britons were facing “real pressures” but blamed external factors such as Russian president Vladimir Putin’s “crazed malevolence” in Ukraine and lockdowns in China.
+Speaking to his cabinet, Mr Johnson accepted that Britons were facing “real pressures”, but blamed external factors such as Russian president Vladimir Putin’s “crazed malevolence” in Ukraine and recent Covid-related lockdowns in China.

-Labour leader Sir Keir Starmer said Britain needs “an emergency budget, not a cabinet meeting”.
+Labour leader Sir Keir Starmer said Britain needs “an emergency Budget, not a cabinet meeting”.

-“The cost-of-living crisis has been staring us in the face for six months now and it’s a real problem for people struggling with their bills – and the cabinet meeting this morning isn’t going to change any of that,” he said.
+“The cost of living crisis has been staring us in the face for six months now, and it’s a real problem for people struggling with their bills – and the cabinet meeting this morning isn’t going to change any of that,” he said.

-Mr Johnson’s official spokesperson refused to discuss individual proposals, but told reporters that there was “a need to balance the amount of regulation and bureaucracy, so that it is sufficient to ensure public safety is protected but is not placing an undue burden on the public”.
+Mr Johnson’s official spokesperson refused to discuss individual proposals, but told reporters that there was “a need to balance the amount of regulation and bureaucracy so that it is sufficient to ensure public safety is protected but is not placing an undue burden on the public”.

-But the National Day Care Nursery Association said that “tinkering” with the adult/child ratio – which varies according to age, from one-to-three for under-twos to at least one-to-eight for over-threes – was “short-sighted” and would not achieve the desired outcome.
+But the National Day Nurseries Association said that “tinkering” with the adult/child ratio – which varies according to age, from 1:3 for under-twos to at least 1:8 for over-threes – was “shortsighted” and would not achieve the desired outcome.

 NDNA chief executive Purnima Tanuku said: “We risk putting additional pressure on an overworked workforce while undermining efforts to give children the best start in life.”